Starting a Wedding Planning Business: Step-by-Step Guide for the UK

 Ready to showcase your creative talents and organisational skills?

-Building an impressive portfolio is key to attracting clients and getting started in the wedding planning industry.
+Building an impressive portfolio is crucial to attracting clients and launching a successful career in the wedding planning industry.

 As a wedding planner, your portfolio should highlight your best work, showcasing the range of services you offer and the unique touch you bring to each event.